kbittneruncc/megr2157-portfolio/docs/assignments/A03/index.md

 ![Stress concentration](stress-concentration.png)

+*Figure 12.
+Concentration of stress shown near fixed end.*

 The minimum safety factor was still greater than one, and the maximum stress remained below the yield strength of the aluminum.
 Therefore, the bar passed the strength requirement.

 ![Safety factor](safety-factor.png)

-*Figure 12.
+*Figure 13.
 Safety factor map produced by the finite element analysis.*

 ## Comparison of Results